Warbo/chriswarbo-net/projects/ivory/sums_and_products.md

 operation, like `(+ 1 2)`{.scheme}.

-Having the same type for inputs and outputs allows sums and products to be *nested* in arbitrary ways: with the output one one used as the input of another, forming "trees":
+Having the same type for inputs and outputs allows sums and products to be *nested* in arbitrary ways: with the output of one used as the input of another, forming "trees":

 <figure>